Rankin-Cohen brackets for orthogonal Lie algebras and bilinear conformally invariant differential operators

 \baselineskip13pt

-\abstract Based on the Lie theoretical methods of algebraic Fourier transformation, we classify singular vectors of diagonally embedded generalized Verma modules for orthogonal Lie algebra and its conformal parabolic subalgebra with commutative nilradical, thereby realizing the diagonal branching rules.
-In particular, we construct the singular vectors for all one dimensional inducing representations, exploiting recursive structure for the generalized hypergeometric function ${}_3F_2$.
-As a geometrical consequence, we classify bilinear conformally invariant differential operators acting on homogeneous line bundles and realize their dependence on inducing representation theoretical parameters in an explicit way.
+\center{\it Dedicated to Professor Toshi Kobayashi on the occasion of his birthday,} \center{\it with admiration.} \abstract Based on the Lie theoretical methods of algebraic Fourier transformation, we classify in the case of generic values of inducing parameters the scalar singular vectors corresponding to the diagonal branching rules for scalar generalized Verma modules in the case of orthogonal Lie algebra and its conformal parabolic subalgebra with commutative nilradical, thereby realizing the diagonal branching rules in an explicit way.
+The complicated combinatorial structure of singular vectors is conveniently determined in terms of recursion relations for the generalized hypergeometric function ${}_3F_2$.
+As a geometrical application, we classify bilinear conformally equivariant differential operators acting on homogeneous line bundles on the flag manifold given by conformal sphere $S^n$.